 About This Blog

 I got the idea about life optimization from my background in computer science.
 In computer science, people always try to optimize the computer’s resources.
-Whether it is about the time required to complete a task or about the memory space needed, people always try to achieve better and better results.
-Even minor inefficiency will be the subject of intensive research.
+Whether it is about the time required to complete a task or about the memory space needed, they always try to achieve better and better results.
+Even minor inefficiencies will become the subject of intensive research.
 In short, they always try to optimize everything.

-I believe the same idea can also be applied to life.
+I believe the same idea can be applied to life.
 Of course, this is a never-ending journey.
-But through this journey, by optimizing our life along the way, I am sure we can live our life to the max.
+But through this journey, by optimizing our lives along the way, I’m sure we can reach our full potential and live a fulfilling life.

 About Me

-My name is Donald Latumahina and I am an avid learner who have deep passion in information technology (IT) and personal development.
+My name is Donald Latumahina and I live in Indonesia.
+I’m an avid learner who has a deep passion for information technology (IT) and personal effectiveness.

-Since 1994 when I got my first computer, I have already “fallen in love” with computers.
-IT gives me huge opportunities to learn new thing after new thing which is very exciting for me.
-On the other hand, I also like organizational activities such as student body.
-Through these activities I can develop skills which I won’t get in the class such as management and interpersonal skill.
+Since 1994 when I got my first computer, I’m already passionate about IT.
+IT allows me to keep learning new things which is very exciting for me.
+On the other hand, I also liked organizational activities.
+Through these activities, I could develop skills which I couldn’t get in class such as management and interpersonal skill.

-I believe that every person has huge potential which is commonly “underdeveloped”, and because of that, I am also very interested in personal development.
-Unleashing the full potential of me and others has become my ultimate goal.
+I believe that every person has a huge potential which is commonly underdeveloped, and because of that, I’m also very interested in personal effectiveness.
+Unleashing the full potential of myself and others has become a mission of mine.

 Happen to browse through your site.